PepsiCo’s Stakeholders, CSR & ESG

 Communities.
 Part of PepsiCo’s thrust in corporate social responsibility is to ensure that it always has a positive impact on society.
 As such, the company considers communities as a second-priority stakeholder group.
 Communities are significant stakeholders because they influence the consumers’ and employees’ perspectives about the consumer goods company.
 The interests of these stakeholders include corporate support for community development programs.
 The PepsiCo Foundation provides financial assistance for such programs.
 The Foundation invests in organizations and approaches, like Diplomas Now, which supports education and career development in city neighborhoods.
 Also, the firm expands recycling and waste management programs.
 These corporate social responsibility approaches are part of PepsiCo’s “Environmental Sustainability” policy.

 Investors.
 As stakeholders, investors are interested in PepsiCo’s higher financial performance.
 Investors significantly affect the company through availability and cost of capital.
 PepsiCo believes that its focus on consumers/customers, communities, and employees contributes to optimal financial performance.
 As such, the company always aims to address the concerns of consumers, employees, and communities, while using financially sound strategies.
-PepsiCo’s corporate social responsibility strategy adequately covers the interests of investors as a major stakeholder group.
+Also, PepsiCo’s operations management implements measures and standards for efficiency and sustainability, which lead to cost-effectiveness and strong finances that satisfy CSR and ESG goals for this stakeholder group of investors.

 Government.
 Governments are significant in terms of imposing rules and requirements on PepsiCo’s business.
 This stakeholder group is interested in ensuring that companies comply with regulations.
-PepsiCo’ global legal team and public relations team address issues related to governments.
+PepsiCo’s global legal team and public relations team address issues related to governments.
 Furthermore, the company has policies for bottlers, distributors, and suppliers to ensure that they comply with government requirements.
 Thus, the interests of governments as stakeholders are included in PepsiCo’s corporate social responsibility strategy.

 References